konomu/konomu.github.io/_posts/2024-08-24-wa-ga-other.md

 According to Mikami's view, ｢象は鼻が長い。｣ is a sentence formed from the case relation "象の鼻が長い(こと)" by topicalizing the modifier "象の".
 A **modifier** is anything that modifies the meaning of something in the sentence.
 It can be an い-adjective, a な-adjective, or something marked by の.[^2]  But in this structure, the modifier will always be a `noun` + `の`.

-Thus, the ｢象は鼻が長い。｣ structure is just another way of topicalizing a part of existing case relations.
+Thus, the ｢象は鼻が長い。｣ structure is just another way of topicalizing a part of existing case relations, like what we saw in the basic topic sentences.
 The noun being topicalized in this structure is **the modifier of a case-marked noun**.

 [^2]: There are other types of modifiers in Japanese, but these are the only types that fit in our structures.